edmundgjj/edmundgjj.github.io/_portfolio/travez.md

 ### How did we go about researching and designing the product?

 *TLDR:
-Applied a design process that adapted Human-Centered Design with Lean Methodology.
+- Applied a design process that adapted Human-Centered Design with Lean Methodology.
-Created user personas, conducted lean experimentations, ran design sprint to determine MVP product features interacting more than 100 customers & stakeholders.
+- Created user personas, conducted lean experimentations, ran design sprints to build MVP product features interacting with more than 100 customers & stakeholders.
-Focused on alleviating the “half cup empty” mindset of travel planners.*
+- Focused on alleviating the “half cup empty” mindset of travel planners.*

 Adapting HCD with the lean methodology, it not only helped to shorten design sprints but also guided a rapid UX research process.
 Rather than simply building user personas through data gathering, every opportunity to interface with users was also an opportunity for lean experimentation.